On occasion, you may need to reduce your cluster's capacity:

 - To remove failing hardware.
 (See ALTER CLUSTER DROP to drop a permanently failed node.)

 The process to downsize your cluster within ClustrixDB is a simple:

 Clustrix recommends running this process while logged on to a node other than one you wish to drop.

 - ClustrixDB requires a minimum of three nodes to support production systems.
 Going from three or more nodes to a single node is not supported via the steps outlined on this page.

-- When zones are configured, ClustrixDB requires an equal number of nodes in each zone
+- For clusters deployed in zones, ClustrixDB requires an equal number of nodes in each zone.

 Step 1: Initiate SOFTFAIL

 Marking a node as softfailed directs the Clustrix Rebalancer to move all data from the node(s) specified to others within the cluster.
 The Rebalancer proceeds in the background while the database continues to serve your ongoing production needs.